alanriba/sortListByFrequency/README.md

-# sorteListByFrequency
+# sortStringByFrequency
-Corresponds to the API that returns a string sorted by repetition frequency.
+Corresponds to the API that returns a string sort by repetition frequency.

 ## Start 🚀
 These instructions will allow you to get a copy of the project running on your local machine for development and testing purposes.